Vegan Zuppa Toscana

 Think oyster or chanterelles, hen of the woods, shiitakes or simple button mushrooms will work too.
 For that authentic flavor that usually comes from the sausage seasonings just add a pinch of ground fennel and smoked paprika to your soup, works like magic!

-I made a rich thick cream using quickly soaked raw cashews and water.
-You could opt for store bought coconut or almond milk instead, BUT if you prefer your soup to be thicker just blend about one tablespoon of tapioca into the plant milk before adding it to the soup.
+I made a rich thick cream using quick soaked raw cashews and water.
+You could opt for store bought dairy free cream or full fat coconut, almond or cashew milk instead.
+If you prefer your soup on the thicker side just blend one tablespoon of tapioca into the plant milk of your choosing before adding it to the soup.

 Vegan Zuppa Toscana Recipe